Tap for information on the World Handicap System . . .

 A measure of a player's demonstrated ability on a golf course of standard playing difficulty, as described on the Handicap Index page.

 4. Course Handicap and Playing Handicap

-Course Handicap is the number of handicap strokes a player receives before Handicap Allowances.
+Course Handicap is the number of handicap strokes a player receives on a specific course and set of tees before Handicap Allowances.

 Playing Handicap is the Course Handicap adjusted for any Handicap Allowances.
 It is the actual number of strokes the player gives or receives for the round being played.

 5. Transition Handicaps